Javier Báez: Playing style

 Baéz is known for his exceptional infield range and arm strength, with his throws from shortstop clocking up to 92.0 mph.
-At the plate, he possesses high exit velocity—averaging 89.4 mph and reaching a maximum of 116.7 mph.
-Despite his power, Báez is also known for his aggressive approach; in 2023, he had a 44% chase rate, one of the highest in baseball, and the lowest on-base percentage in the American League (.267).
-His unique blend of power, speed, and defensive acumen continues to make him one of MLB's most electrifying yet unpredictable players.
+At the plate, he possesses high exit velocity, averaging 89.4 mph and reaching a maximum of 116.7 mph.
+Báez is also known for his aggressive approach; in 2023, he had a 44% chase rate, one of the highest in baseball, and the lowest on-base percentage in the American League (.267).